guruprashathm18/Toll_E_Collections/README.md

 Sign In / Sign Up:
 This page displays login and signup credentials where the users can login and signup.

+Toll details:
+This page displays the toll names and their respective amout we can also view the toll for checking the amount for single trip and return trip.

 Admin Profile:
 This page displays the user's -> name , id , contact number , address.